 In Germany, CPIs remained flat with the September figure – as expected.

-With index futures mainly down this morning, the NASDAQ managed to recoup some of the week’s losses yesterday on a return to tech stocks, as the DOW ended fractionally down now that pharma stocks are returning to pre-exuberance highs.
+With index futures mainly down this morning, the NASDAQ managed to recoup some of the week’s losses yesterday on a The benefit one receives on an investment. to tech stocks, as the DOW ended fractionally down now that pharma stocks are returning to pre-exuberance highs.

-The USD failed to break through resistance at 93.2 yesterday and is attempting that again today after mortgage applications decreased by 0.5% this past week – this after expanding by 3.8% the week before.
+The USD failed to break through The price level that traders believe represents the highest value an asset will reach before reversi... at 93.2 yesterday and is attempting that again today after mortgage applications decreased by 0.5% this past week – this after expanding by 3.8% the week before.

 Alibaba only added 2.25% during the Asian session, even after Singles Day sales this year topped $74 bn.
 And Reuters reports that Pfizer (-0.47%) Chief Executive Officer Albert Bourla sold company shares worth $5.56 mn on Monday, just as interim COVID tests were announced.
 Shares have since been consolidating down.

 Earnings-wise, Burberry this morning announced a 31% drop in revenues in Q3 to $1.16 bn.
 And Deutsche Telekom revenues jumped 31% to €26.4 bn.

 Merck, Cisco and Disney report earnings today.
 Citizens Financial and Synchrony financial pay dividends and Woolworths will hold a general shareholders meeting.